(con't from Part XXVI)

 The thing that makes something valuable is its distinctness, its uniqueness, its individuality, how rare it is.

-It's not so unusual to sit down and write a postlude in a minor key, but to write one as a stand alone fugue with a long subject into the middle of which is inserted a short rest, bring everything to a complete stop near the end, and follow this with a modal passage before the work concludes, is a more singular occurrence.
+It's not so unusual to sit down and write a postlude for full organ in a minor key, but to write one as a stand alone fugue having a long subject which has a short rest in its middle and to close the work with a big, free ending having a touch of modal flavor is a more singular occurrence.

-This is the only fugue thusfar written by this composer that is provided with a tonal answer; all of the rest (15) of them are provided with real answers.
+This is the only fugue written by this composer having a tonal answer; the rest are provided with real answers.

 Any fugue subject that begins on scale degree 5 (or features 5 prominently in the beginning), presuming that tonic harmony prevails when the answer begins, will result in a tonal answer, because 5 (in the answer) must be adjusted in the transposition to begin a 4th higher, on scale degree 1, rather than 2; then, following the adjustment, the notes of the answer are 5th transpositions of the subject [See blog, Getting Started With Writing, Part XX].

 This is what happens here -- tonic harmony prevails in the tail of the subject, therefore a tonal answer in the dominant is supplied, which begins on the 1st scale degree.

 A real answer (exact transposition of the subject) will occur when scale degree 5 does not appear prominently near the subject's beginning; a tonal answer is therefore provided here in order for the answer to begin in consonant harmony with the 1st countersubject, without which there would be created an unprepared dissonance (which would happen in the case of a real answer or literal transposition of the subject, note for note, in the dominant).